 Etihad is the 5th American Express airline transfer partner that you can use to book American Airlines flights.
 Etihad is not in an airline alliance, but partners with several airlines, including AA, for which you can redeem Etihad miles.

-We often use British Airways to book American Airlines flights and you can read more about how to use British Airways Avios to book American Airlines flights.
+We often use British Airways to book American Airlines flights and you can read more about how to use British Airways Avios to book American Airlines flights here.
 British Airways is a great way to book several routes on American Airlines, but it’s not always going to be ideal.
-For example, flights that have one or more connections may require less miles/points if you use a different airline to book.
-Additionally, British Airways’ award ticket pricing is not favorable to premium cabin award tickets, especially on long-haul flights.
+For example, British Airways’ award ticket pricing is not favorable to premium cabin award tickets on long-haul flights.

-What I noticed is that if British Airways isn’t a good way to book an American Airlines flight, Etihad probably is!
+When British Airways isn’t a good way to book an American Airlines flight, sometimes Etihad is!

 How to book American Airlines flights with Etihad miles (or American Express points transferred to Etihad)